ivan-kopylove/sandbox-java/README.md

 The main advantage of the approach is isolation - I can easily identify a problem in a playground rather in a big project with sophisticated complexity emerged out of combinations of factors.

-Subprojects are organized in a flat structure, so no need to crawl through folders to find required examples.
+Unlike classical `reverse domain name` hierarchy, the package structure are organized in [faceted classification](https://en.wikipedia.org/wiki/Faceted_classification).
+The number of categories grow over time, so the faceted classification helps me to focus on a business rather on struggling through existing package structure.
+So no need to crawl through folders to find appropriate place - I just use search.